Radha Mohan: Career

-Radha Mohan began work on his first film was Smile Please in 1996, which had dialogues written by his friend Babu, who had appeared in the lead role in En Uyir Thozhan (1990).
+Radha Mohan began work on his first film Smile Please in 1996, which had dialogues written by his friend Babu, who had appeared in the lead role in En Uyir Thozhan (1990).
 The film was to star Prakash Raj in the lead role, but financial restraints meant that the film was later shelved.
 The film was later set for release during Diwali 1998 under the title of Ananthakrishnan, but still failed to clear financial hurdles.

 The director worked under R. V. Udayakumar before he did his first film release, Azhagiya Theeye (2004).
-Known for his strong story lines and sensible and realistic portrayal of women, Mohan's films have largely been clean family entertainment.
-He has a penchant for humour in his films, and his films have been rib ticklers even though they carry strong messages and handling serious themes.
 Mozhi (2007) is his career's biggest hit, followed by Payanam (2011).

+Filmmaking style

+Known for his strong storylines and sensible and realistic portrayal of women, Mohan's films have largely been clean family entertainment.
+He has a penchant for humor in his films, which have been rib-ticklers even though they carry strong messages and handle serious themes.